Top of page

 Musical Empowerment

-Musical Empowerment at Wake Forest University serves children in our Winston-Salem community whose families would not otherwise have access to music lessons.
+Musical Empowerment at Wake Forest University is a music education organization serving children in our Winston-Salem community whose families would not otherwise have access to music lessons.

 Wake Forest University students are paired with children who attend Speas Global Elementary School and other local K-12 Winston-Salem schools.
 Our Wake Forest Musical Empowerment students provide free, weekly 40 minute, one-on-one music lessons and mentorship.